-- delivery of services to or on behalf of government
+- delivery of services to or on behalf of Government;

-- provision of infrastructure
+- provision of infrastructure development;

 How do I lodge an unsolicited proposal?

-Proponents will not initially be charged a fee to lodge an unsolicited proposal or have it assessed by DEWNR.
-However, if the proposal results in a transaction that would ordinarily incur a regulated fee or charge, these will be applicable at the time of the relevant transaction, for example lease application and preparation regulated fees).
+Proponents will not be charged fees to lodge an unsolicited proposal or have it assessed by DEW.
+However, if the proposal results in a transaction that would incur a regulated fee or charge, these will be applicable at the time of the relevant transaction (e.g. lease application and preparation regulated fees).

-How will my proposal be assessed?
+How will my unsolicited proposal be assessed?

 In order for DEW to enter into exclusive negotiations with a proponent, the unsolicited proposal must satisfactorily meet the following five criteria: